 The IRS continues to impose the penalty of revoking passports for anyone with serious tax delinquencies, and the threshold for that is $51,000 in tax year 2018.

 (This is for many of you that have visions of living abroad parts of the year.)

 Estate and Gift Taxes

 On the opposite end of the spectrum, the amount of money that married couples can pass to each other without taxes goes up to $5.6 million per individual, up from $5.49 million in 2017.
-Note that the term estate tax is often misunderstood by the media to include heirs other than children when that isn’t always the case.
+Note: The term estate tax is often misunderstood by the media to include heirs other than children when that isn’t always the case.

-[Things that I ponder for myself is if I should put more money into my Health Saving Account.
+Things that I ponder: If I should put more money into my Health Saving Account.
 I believe you are going to have health expenses before you ever spend a retirement dollar so you should fill this bucket first.
-I don’t screw around with any Qualified Retirement Plans]
+I don’t screw around with any Qualified Retirement Plans

 Here is a notice from my CPA on how to handle 1099s.

 You are receiving this email if you had a rental property in 2017.
 If you did not have a rental property in 2018, you can delete this email.